-FINRA Statute of Limitations
+What is the FINRA Statute of Limitations?

 FINRA offers arbitration and mediation services to investors who file a complaint against their broker or brokerage firm.
 The victimized investor must file their claim with FINRA’s arbitration board within a specified period of time.
 The investor contemplating pursuing a legal cause of action for their losses should be aware of other deadlines that affect their claim.

-Statute of Limitations Concerns
+FINRA Statute of Limitations Concerns